Iterable/iterable-swift-sdk/README.md

 		}
 		```

-3. ##### InApp Notifications
+3. ##### In-App Notifications
 	###### Default Behavior
-	By default, when an inApp message arrives from the server it is automatically shown by the SDK provided the app is in foreground.
-If an inApp message is already showing when the message arrives, the new inApp will be shown 30 seconds (see how to change this default value below) after the currently displaying inApp is closed.
-Once an inApp message is shown, it will be "consumed" from the server queue and removed from the local queue as well.
+	By default, when an in-app message arrives from the server it is automatically shown by the SDK provided the app is in foreground.
+If an in-app message is already showing when the message arrives, the new in-app will be shown 30 seconds (see how to change this default value below) after the currently displaying in-app is closed.
+Once an in-app message is shown, it will be "consumed" from the server queue and removed from the local queue as well.
 There is no need to write any code to get this default behavior.

-	###### Overriding Whether to Show or Skip a Particular InApp Message
+	###### Overriding Whether to Show or Skip a Particular In-App Message
-	When an inApp message arrives from the server, the `onNew` method of `IterableInAppDelegate` is called.
+	When an in-app message arrives from the server, the `onNew` method of `IterableInAppDelegate` is called.
 This delegate is set via the `inAppDelegate` property of `IterableConfig`.
 You can set `IterableConfig.inAppDelegate` to a custom class to override the default behavior.
 This class just needs to implement the `onNew` method.
 The `onNew` method should return `.show` to show the message or `.skip` to not show the message at this time.

 	Swift: